Pricing

 Disbursements

-Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees (see below) .
+A Freehold purchase will also necessitate the payment of disbursements (costs related to your matter that are payable to third parties, such as Land Registry fees).
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 These fees may be subject to change if further information relating to your property becomes available.